 Uniting Church Fellowship and Mission Support

-UCAF, Frontier Services volunteers and National World Mission have joined forces in 2018 to bring about a more focussed support for these three important mission areas.
+In 2018, UCAF, Frontier Services volunteers and National World Mission joined forces to bring about a more focussed support for these three important mission areas.

 Uniting Church Fellowships

 Uniting Church Fellowships seeks to develop, encourage and strengthen its members in fellowship, knowledge and love of our Lord Jesus Christ, and through this to minister prayerfully and practically, in outreach to others.

 - Support and encourage city, suburban and rural groups

 - Make effective contact with new and younger groups